- Books, Literature, and Writing

 Once you have written a couple of articles for all the sites I mentioned above that interest you, decide on one site to really concentrate on and write for it until you have published 50 well-written articles.
 You won't start earning much on any site until you have established your presence there.

 HubPages is one of the best homes for creative writing and you will find many Hubbers who publish their poems and short stories or serial fiction there.
 It's a good home for photo essays, as well.
-My HubPages profile page will link to examples of my poetry hubs You can see my nature photo essays if you play around a bit with the "hot" and "best" tabs at the top.
-You may embed YouTube videos into any of your hubs.
+My HubPages profile page will link to examples of my poetry hubs and also to my nature photo essays.
+You may also embed YouTube videos into any of your hubs.

 HubPages has stood the test of time and has survived for several years, even as Squidoo and some other sites have disappeared from cyberspace.
-Both sites have made major changes in their standards in response to Google changes.
-Sometimes work is made invisible to Google or to anyone who does not come by direct link.
-Sometimes articles are even unpublished until they are revised to meet new standards, or deleted from the site completely.
+Both sites have made major changes in their standards in response to changes in Google policies.
+Sometimes hubs are unfeatured and hidden from Google or from anyone who does not come by direct link.
+Sometimes articles are even unpublished until they are revised to meet new standards, or they may be deleted from the site completely.
 Writers have to adjust.
 Some leave and go elsewhere.
 Some make the necessary changes and remain.
 Each writer does what seems to be in his or her own interest at the time.

 I made my husband take this picture of me in my Squidoo shirt.
 It was a gift from Squidoo for becoming a Giant Squid, or for joining the Giant Squid 100 Club, which required 100 great lenses.
 Now this shirt is a souvenir for an important chapter of my life on Squidoo.